Browned Butter Dulce De Leche Cupcakes

 - Brown butter the same way as you did before; allow it to come back to room temperature.

 - Put dulce de leche and browned butter into mixer and cream together.
 Mix in vanilla, cream, and salt.
 Mix in powdered sugar 1 cup at a time until desired consistency is reached.

-- Using cupcake corer or a knife, scoop out the top, center of the cupcake when they're cool and fill with dulce de leche.
+- Using a cupcake corer or a knife, scoop out the top, center of the cupcake when they’re cool and fill with dulce de leche.
 Frost as desired and sprinkle a little sea salt on top (optional; I like to do this because it cuts the sweetness a bit).

 Keywords: cupcakes, brown butter, dulce de leche, dessert, cake, buttercream, frosting